webrasa/terrenos-frontend/README.md

 It'll open the Cypress app where you can easily debug, visual see the results, time travel, and interact with the application.

+### Server-side rendering (SSR)

+All the Next.js pages are statically generated for the marketing pages and also for the dashboard pages.
+So, all the pages are pre-rendered for SEO and performance.
+If you need to enable SSR for a specific page, you can do it by adding `getServerSideProps` method to your page.

 ### VSCode information (optional)

 If you are VSCode users, you can have a better integration with VSCode by installing the suggested extension in `.vscode/extension.json`.
 The starter code comes up with Settings for a seamless integration with VSCode.
 The Debug configuration is also provided for frontend and backend debugging experience.